Hindu Art in Medieval India

 - Term 1

-At the end of the course, a student will be able to:
+On successfull completion of this module a student will be able to:

 - Critically analyse sculpture and architecture from South Asia using appropriate vocabulary.